OpenLMIS/openlmis-referencedata/src/main/resources/db/demo-data/README.md

   * this facility is in the requisition group RGFP1
 4. HC03/Kalembo Health Center
   * type: Health Center
-  * programs: Essential Meds
+  * programs: Essential Meds and Family Planning
   * zone: Thyolo District
   * this is the home facility for _srmanager3_ and _smanager3_ users
-  * this facility is in the requisition group RGEM1
+  * this facility is in the requisition group RGEM1 and RGFP3
 5. DH01/Balaka District Hospital
   * type: District Hospital
   * programs: Family Planning and Essential Meds